haskell/hie-bios/README.md

     component: "<component name>"
 ```

-where `<component name>` is the name of component/target you want to be able to load.
+where `<component name>` is the name of the component/target you want to load.
 While the component is optional, this is recommended to make sure the correct component is loaded.

 Why is this not enough?
 Usually, you have multiple components with different dependencies.
 Your library won't depend on `tasty` or `hspec`, but your test-suite might.
 With this setup, you would only be able to load files from the given component.